BAIL HEARINGS AND BAIL CONDITIONS

 WHAT IS A BAIL HEARING?

-When deciding whether to release an accused person the Court must consider a number of factors including:
+When deciding to release a person facing criminal charges the presiding justice must consider such factors including:

 - EIs the alleged victim or the public in need of protection from the accused?

-- EWill the accused commit more crimes while on bail or interfere with the witnesses?
+- EAny chance the accused will interfere with the witnesses?

 - EIs the proposed supervision plan appropriate for this case?